Hilsea Lines: Early defences

 Early defences were focused on the 'Portsbridge' that crossed the creek.
 A fortification is thought to have been built at the mainland end of the bridge during the reign of King Henry VIII.
 In 1642 the fort was captured by parliamentary forces as part of the English Civil War.
 It was rebuilt in 1688 and again in 1746.
 During the Civil War further defences were constructed by the royalists consisting of a wooden barricade mounted on the bridge backed by a small fort equipped with 4 cannon.
-The cannon were withdrawn on 10 August 1642 and with the barricade held by as few as eight men the parliamentarian forces were able to cross the creek two days latter.
+The cannon were withdrawn on 10 August 1642 and with the barricade held by as few as eight men the parliamentarian forces were able to cross the creek two days later.
 The Parliamentarians then constructed their own defences of at the site of the bridge consisting of two mounds on which a total of 6 cannon were mounted.
 The Parliamentarians appear to have constructed further defences near the bridge in 1643.